“In those days I used to love to drum all the numbers.” – Baby Dodds

 I may well return to dicuss ‘Billy Goat Stomp’ in more detail in a future article – there are two separate released takes of the tune which have several significant differences, and some of what Dodds plays on both is worth much closer scrutiny.

 By all accounts Baby Dodds was a gregarious, fun-loving character fond of whisky, high-jinks and practical jokes, though still obviously someone who worked extremely hard at and thought deeply about his art.
 In later life he not only took rightful pride in his playing achievements but also in nurturing the second generation of jazz drummers.
-There is so much more to say about him, but as he is the only one of these Heroes who can be heard speaking for himself, I urge anyone interested to know more to hear it directly from the source.
+There is so much more to say about him, but as he is the only one of these Heroes whose life story and philosophies on music can be extensively read and even heard, I urge anyone interested to know more to go directly to the source.